adr1anh/adrianhamelink.com/content/home/experience.md

   - title: Research Intern
     company: Taurus
     company_url: "https://taurushq.com/"
-    location: Lausanne, Switzerland
+    location: "Lausanne, Switzerland"
     date_start: "2020-09-01"
     date_end: "2021-09-01"
     description: Alongside my studies, I have been researching various aspects of threshold signature schemes in the context of cryptocurrency custody, under the supervision of Jean-Philippe Aumasson.
 In particular, we co-wrote a survey with Omer Schlomovits (ZenGo) about different dishonest majority threshold ECDSA schemes.
 In addition, I developed open-source implementations for the FROST and CGGMP21 protocols in Go, and participated in several audits of threshold signature libraries.
     # description: |2-
     #     Responsibilities include: